 Decriminalization can also lead to positive social and public health outcomes.
 By reducing the stigma associated with certain activities, it can encourage individuals to seek help and support without fear of legal repercussions.

-• Improved Public Health: Decriminalization can improve public health by allowing for the implementation of harm reduction strategies.
-For example, needle exchange programs and safe injection sites can reduce the spread of infectious diseases among drug users.
+- Improved Public Health: Decriminalization can improve public health by allowing for the implementation of harm reduction strategies.
+To give you an idea, needle exchange programs and safe injection sites can reduce the spread of infectious diseases among drug users.

 Ethical and Human Rights Considerations